elbecerrasoto/gym-cellular-automata/README.md

 A _CA-based environment_ (CABE) can be thought of as a series of grid operations, those performed by the _Modifier_ and those performed by the _Automaton_.
 An upper layer controls the operation order and gives them the semantics of an RLE, such as _reward_ calculation and _termination_ verification.

-This is accomplished by abstracting the operations into the OPERATOR objects and the upper layer into a WRAPPER object.
-The grid being transformed is codified into a DATA object.
+This is accomplished by abstracting the operations into the _Operator_ objects and the upper layer into a _Wrapper_ object.
+The grid being transformed is codified into a _Data_ object.
 Some CABEs need to track the _Modifier_ state, which is codified into a _State_ object.

 The following objects are used to define a CABE:
-+ DATA objects
++ Data objects
-	1. Grid
+	+ Grid
-	2. State
+	+ State
-+ OPERATOR objects
++ Operator objects
-	3. Automaton
+	+ Automaton
-	4. Modifier
+	+ Modifier
-+ WRAPPER objects
++ Wrapper objects
-	5. CAEnv
+	+ CAEnv

 All the environments are built by the interplay of two _operator_ classes.
 + Automaton